lucas-mior/clipsim/README.md

 # Clipsim

-clipsim is a simple X11 clipboard manager written in C.
+clipsim is a simple and fast X clipboard manager written in C.
 It retrives clipboard text when the window owning it is closed, and keeps a clipboard history.
 If an image is detected, it is saved in `/tmp`, and the respective